Skip to main content

 Never throw loose needles in household trash.
 Never put them in recycling.
 Never flush them.
 In many states, improper sharps disposal is a fineable offense.

-Check your local regulations.
-Many state health department websites have a sharps disposal locator tool.
-A quick search for "[your state] sharps disposal" will point you to the nearest option.
+Check local regulations.
+Many state health department websites offer a sharps disposal locator tool that identifies the nearest option.

 Syringe Brand Comparison

 Brand quality varies.
-Here are commonly available options and how they compare.
+The commonly available options below show how they compare.

 BrandSizes AvailableGauge OptionsNotable FeaturesTypical Price (100ct)